thomaspernet/DataAnalysisPy/README.md

 A top-down perspective gives us information about the number of group 2 (ie industry) for a given group 1 (ie. city).
-Values with more red indicates that this particular city has many industries during many years.
+Values with more red indicate that this particular city has many industries for many years.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMjQxNTMzOTc2LC0zODUyMTAxNzQsOTIzMT
-MyNzAyLDM2NjIwOTgzXX0=
+eyJoaXN0b3J5IjpbLTE3MzkyODY1NTgsLTM1OTYwMzQ3MSwyND
+E1MzM5NzYsLTM4NTIxMDE3NCw5MjMxMzI3MDIsMzY2MjA5ODNd
+fQ==
 -->